Discounts and free entry

 Tourist Information – Panenská StreetThis information centre is located on the ground floor of the Domini Park parking structure on Panenská Street and offers a range of services in an interesting and functional interior.

 Tourist Information – Main Railway StationIf you come to Brno by train, just remember: you can’t judge a book by its cover.
 The main train station is being prepared for a major remodel and some trains are being diverted to smaller stations nearby in the meantime, with shuttles to transport passengers to the main station.
-And before venturing into the city, it’s a good idea to stop by the information booth inside the main station.
+And before venturing into the city, it’s a good idea to stop by the information booth in front of the main station.

 Tourist Information – AirportThe airport in Tuřany is one of the gateways to Brno and the rest of South Moravia, and this architectural marvel even has its own information centre.